jonduan/proposal/_posts/2016-12-27-Costs-Discounting.md

 $$\frac{$3,750,000}{30 \ kW} \cdot \frac{9 \%}{1 \ year} \cdot \frac{1 \ year}{964 \ hours} = $11.67 \ per \ kWh$$

 Part 2.
+What is the cost of mitigation (in $/tCO2) relative to coal electricity at $0.09/kWh and 0.9 kg CO2/kWh.
+You may assume the solar sidewalk causes 0 kg CO2 emissions/kWh.

+Part 2.
 The cost of mitigation is figured as follows:

 $$\frac{$11.67 - $0.09}{0.9 \ kg - 0 \ kg} = $12.86 \ per \ kg \ CO_2$$